deepblarn/nickname-generator/README.md

 # Nickname generator
 Nickname generator using Flutter

-# What did i learn in this project:
+# What did I learn in this project:
 - Basic widget use case
 - Basic state logic
 - How to use Flutter libraries and drawables